Remarriage rates plunge as divorced Americans have doubts

 “Cohabiting isn’t going to make it easier,” Olson says.
 “In many ways, it makes it more complicated. … It doesn’t signal to the kids ‘this is permanent.’ ”

-Related post this blog:
+Related posts, this blog: